MordecaiMalignatus/work-music/README.txt

 Requires `youtube-dl`, and Ruby/Rake.
 You'll also want `open` to be a command, this specifically is for Macs but if you edit it to be `xdg-open` it should also work with linux.
-I usually use foobar2k for this.
+I use VLC for this and the open command specifies this, as well.

 Usage
 =====